Pokémon Mystery Dungeon: Explorers of Sky: Plot

 As Grovyle sacrifices himself to drag Dusknoir back to the future in the main story, they and Celebi are forced to wander through the land, as Primal Dialga's defeat in the present grows closer and it gets increasingly agitated.
-Dusknoir betrays Grovyle, but is himself betrayed by Dialga before getting to possess Grovyle's body, forcing them back together.
-At the end, they fend off Primal Dialga's attack while the protagonists beat it in the present, and have their disappearances undone by the power of a being which Dialga states is higher than himself.
+Dusknoir betrays Grovyle, but has a change of heart, which apparently was in motion for quite some time, as stated by Grovyle himself, and stops at the last second the process for which he was about to take Grovyle's body.
+He is reprimanded by Primal Dialga, who beats him and his Sableye before running off to the Passage of Time.
+At the end, they chase and fend off Primal Dialga's attack on the passage, while the protagonists beat it in the present, and have their disappearances undone by the power of a being which Dialga states is higher than himself.
 The trio chooses to enjoy their time in the revitalized world.

 After the team graduates from the Wigglytuff Guild, Spinda's Café discovers a village inhabited by Shaymin at the east of the continent.
 By the time the protagonists get there, numerous explorers are already traversing the nearby Sky Mountain.
 Its peak, once a lush environment from where the continent could be viewed, had been taken over by a band of Grimer and Muk.
 The protagonists drive them out, and a Shaymin purifies the area, returning its old luster and using the peak's Gracidea flowers to change into its Sky Forme.